AI experts sharing free tutorials to accelerate your business.

 When to Use

-• A client asks a one-off question that doesn't fit an automated flow (policy clarification, after-care question, product recommendation).
+• A client asks a one-off question that doesn't fit an automated flow (policy clarification, after-care answer, product recommendation).

 • You need a one-time announcement: holiday hours, a stylist departure, a new service menu, a price change, a temporary closure.